simple-crypto/SMAesH/dev/dev-doc.md

         - received from a state other than `IDLE` or `WAIT_IV`
         - received if `mode=ECB`
     - blocking condition:
         - SC is busy (could be constrained to the last transaction of a new IV).
-Implementation details: the result of E_k(Counter0) used for tag generation is computed prior to AD/IT processing.
+Implementation details: the result of E_k(Counter0) used for tag generation is computed prior to AD/IT processing, as well as H computation.
+Question: for GCM, we will need to refresh the H=Enc_k(0^128) computed, so recompute it at each execution.
     - input data: see `WriteSEED`.
 The following considerations apply depending on the mode configured:
         - The full payload size is 12 bytes for GCM mode (96-bit IV, as per NIST SP800-d 5.2.1.1)
         - The full payload size is 16 bytes for CBC/CTR mode (128-bit IV).